Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == A.6: General Submission Rules
 A.6.1) The run's speedrun.com submission description must include the seed of the world.
 - A.6.1.a) If the run's seed is not the description but can be reasonably attained, it may be verified (at the discretion of verifiers).
-A.6.2) <A.6.2> Mark your run as F3 if it uses the F3 screen during the run, or any feature which is triggered by an F3 hotkey (ex.
-F3+B hitboxes, F3+H advanced tooltips).
+A.6.2) <A.6.2> Mark your run as F3 if it uses the F3 screen during the run, or any feature which is triggered by an F3 hotkey (e.g. F3+B hitboxes, F3+H advanced tooltips).
 - A.6.2.a) Clarification: Many F3 hotkeys (such as F3+B hitboxes) will carry over between worlds.
 If these features are enabled, the run will still be considered as using F3 even if the hotkey itself was not pressed during the run.
 - A.6.2.b) Clarification: F3+P (pause on lost focus) will mark your run as F3 if it is disabled.
 - A.6.2.c) Clarification: F3+Esc (an alternate Game Paused menu) will mark your run as F3 if it is used.